 Fruits habituating your aromatic cuisines

 Will you believe me if I say that the entire aroma in your food or exotic cuisine comes from the fruits of a green plant?
 Yes, maybe, or don’t know.
 But that’s the truth; dried fruits of many tropical plants do make up their way to your kitchens.
+Also, do you know whether you can eat warty pumpkins?
+Turns out it is edible.
 Count the number of dishes in which the followings are present as the core ingredients: Elaichi, Saunf, Jira, Dhania, Laung.
-And they are the greenies which make up about Seventy per cent of what you eat.
+And they are the greenies which make up about 70% of what you eat.
 They are none other than Cardamom (Elattoria cardamomum), Fennel (Foeniculum vulgare), Cumin (Cuminum cyminum), Coriander (Coriandrum sativum), and Cloves (Syzgium aromaticum), respectively.
 Cultivated widely in India and Sri Lanka; Cardamom or Elaichi is the Queen of Spices.
 It is the second most important ‘national spice’ of India.
 It is extensively cultivated in the southern states of Kerala, Karnataka, and Tamil Nadu.

 A good yield of this spice is a result of an equally good cultivation practice with 250-300 cm of annual rainfall and well-drained humus-rich loamy soils.
 They come into bearing only after three years of planting but reach full bearing at the age of seven or eight years.
 This herb comes to our rescue as a cure for nausea & vomiting, windiness and stomach ache.
 Need an instant solution for bad smell?
 Indigestion?
 Sore throat?
 Then cardamom and its seeds are there for you.